Olical/olical.github.io/cryogen/resources/templates/md/posts/2019-03-22-clojure-socket-prepl-cookbook.md

 I've been developing Clojure(Script) tooling for [Neovim][] over a prepl connection for the past six months or so (involving three attempts in different languages).
 It's called [Conjure][], you may have seen me constantly talking about it [over on twitter][twitter].
 Since writing this has involved prepling into all sorts of environments and applications I ended up learning quite a few recipes for starting your prepls.

-This post is intended to be a reference for various socket prepl techniques, I hope it comes in handy!
+This post is intended to be a reference for various socket prepl techniques, I hope you find them useful!

 ## From the CLI